-Where feasible and consistent with existing statute, in addition to rewarding projects that avoid or minimize direct displacement in their scope, it is recommended that programs incentivize or require applicants to develop strategies to prevent displacement, through mitigation measures such as subsidies to reduce housing and transportation costs, development of anti-displacement long-range plans or establishment of community land trusts or worker collectives for community anti-displacement capacity building, supporting programs providing home repair and weatherization activities to lowincome households, and other strategies named in Appendix 1.
+Where feasible and consistent with existing statute, in addition to rewarding projects that avoid or minimize direct displacement in their scope, it is recommended that programs incentivize or require applicants to develop strategies to prevent displacement, through mitigation measures such as subsidies to reduce housing and transportation costs, development of anti-displacement long-range plans or establishment of community land trusts or worker collectives for community anti-displacement capacity building, supporting programs providing home repair and weatherization activities to lowincome households, supporting existing anti-displacement efforts in coordination with local and regional governments, and other strategies named in Appendix 1.
 Applicants should be expected to propose strategies that address a need or vulnerability identified in a displacement avoidance plan (where available) or at least be informed by quantitative and qualitative data that measure displacement risk factors (See Recommendation 6 for more on tools, data, and resources).